PCB Material-(Selection requirement while designing the PCB)

 Let’s get started.

-1. PCB Material Types
+PCB Material Understanding

 A dielectric material is a substance that is a poor conductor of electricity and is used as an insulating layer in the PCB build-up.
 Porcelain, mica, glass, plastics, and some metal oxides are good dielectrics.

-The lower the dielectric loss, (the proportion of energy lost as heat) the more effective the dielectric material.
+The lower the dielectric loss (the proportion of energy lost as heat), the more effective the dielectric material.

 If the voltage across a dielectric material becomes too high — that is, if the electrostatic field becomes too intense — the PCB material will suddenly begin to conduct current.
 This phenomenon is called dielectric breakdown.